rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

    * Script that switches the current user to the user betty.
 2. 1-who_am_i
    * Script that prints the effective username of the current user.
+3. 2-groups
+   * Script that prints all the groups the current user is part of.